-My daughter's Kidz 'n' Cats doll, Mareike, needed a new wig.
-Mareike's hair had been getting frizzier and frizzier and I had tried everything.
+My daughter’s Kidz ‘n’ Cats doll, Mareike, needed a new wig.
+Mareike’s hair had been getting frizzier and frizzier and I had tried everything.
 We washed it, we used hair cream, we used a wire brush to reduce static, but nothing improved it.
-The last straw was taking Mareike on holiday to Portugal and having her on the beach with us in the hot sun.
-Her hair just became frizzier and frizzier.
+The last straw was taking Mareike on holiday to Portugal and having her on the beach with us in very hot sun.
+Her hair turned into frizzy wire.
 Recently, I attempted to improve it by following the same instructions I had used successfully to restore my Sasha dolls hair.
-Disaster struck - it could not get any worse, so I removed the wig completely.
-Rosie was distraught and so angry with me that I asked Kidz 'n' Cats for a new wig.
-Mareike is no longer available so Rosie chose Galina's wig, as the hair colour is the same as her own.
+Disaster struck – it could not get any worse, so I removed the wig completely.
+Rosie was distraught and very angry with me that I asked Kidz ‘n’ Cats for a new wig.
+Mareike is no longer available so Rosie chose Galina’s wig, as the hair colour is the same as her own.
 Here is poor old Mareike, very embarassed by her lack of hair!

 The wig arrived and I have to admit to quite a lot of procrastination!
 I haven’t ever attempted to completely replace a wig before.
 I have given them haircuts and repaired slight problems – but sticking one on!
 Definitely one to put off for as long as possible!
 This week I have been trying dolls clothes on all the various dolls we have and I kept seeing poor Mareike, bald and in a mess, so decided to just get on with it so that Rosie could have her favourite doll back.

 Before gluing on the wig I tried it on Mareike to get an idea of where it should sit.
-This was actually quite tricky because the weight of the wig pulled it backwards all the time but I got a feeling for where it would need to sit.
+This was actually quite tricky because the weight of the wig pulled it backwards all the time but I got a feeling for where it would need to be positioned.

 Then I prepared the wig.
 I tied the hair into a ponytail and clipped the fringe onto the top of the wig.
 This was all intended to keep it out of the way of the glue.
 Next time I do this I will complete the next step before tying the hair into a pony tail because there was quite a lot of bulging hair around the edge of the wig which got in the way.